asafben/Suspicious_URLs_and_IPs_List/README.md

 It gathers its information from constantly updating, publicly available, repositories.
 Each '.py' under '/feeds' responsible for data mining of a different publicly available source.
 For each feed there is a classification of: list type (domain / IP) and threat type (malware, CnC, etc..).

+The project is based on code taken from [here](https://github.com/stamparm/maltrail).